 Indian spices.
 Turmeric, cinnamon, and ginger have super antioxidant properties.
 Make them a regular part of your diet to enjotheirts benefits.

 Dark chocolates.
 It contains a higher percentage of cocoa.
 It also has an excellent antioxidant profile.

 Dark berries.
 Blackberries, blueberries, strawberries, and raspberries are a powerhouse of antioxidants.

 Cruciferous vegetables.
-Kale, cauliflower, broccoli and Brussels sprouts are pretty high in antioxidant content.
+Kale, cauliflower, broccoli, li, and Brussels sprouts are highly antioxidants.

 Omega–3 fatty acids.
 Fatty fish such as salmon is an excellent source of omega-3 fatty acids.
-This type of fatty acid prevents inflammation and control the development of diseases.
+This type of fatty acid prevents inflammation and controls the development of diseases.

 Lycopene.
 Red tomatoes and mushrooms are rich in lycopene content.
-This is a compound which will reduce inflammation.
+This is a compound that will reduce inflammation.
 Thereby offering a protective effect against a variety of diseases.
-The lycopene content of cooked tomatoes will improve upon cooking in olive oil.
+In addition, the lycopene content of cooked tomatoes will improve upon cooking in olive oil.

 Soy.
 Include some soy products such as soy protein or soy milk unless told by your doctor otherwise.

 Green or White tea.
 Try some green or white tea instead of coffee.
 Green tea stops more production of free radicals.
 And this helps slow down the inflammatory process as well.

 Black seeds(from the Nigella Sativa plant).
 This has shown tremendous use and effectiveness againsvariousof complications and issues, ranging from common hair loss to inflammation.